 What were the political concerns of the North and South represented by a political cartoon? p.652 The People’s Party

+In an 1891 cartoon from a Texas Populist newspaper, northern and southern Civil War veterans clasp hands across the “bloody chasm” (a phrase first used by the New York editor Horace Greeley during his campaign for president in 1872).
+Beneath each figure is an explanation of why voting alignments have previously been

+based on sectionalism—the North fears “rebel” rule, the white South “Negro supremacy.”

 Define “New South” as proposed by Atlanta Constitution editor,